spacelift-io/user-documentation/docs/vendors/pulumi/getting-started/c-sharp.md

 In order to follow along with this article, you'll need an AWS account.

-Start with forking the [Pulumi examples repo](https://github.com/pulumi/examples), we'll be setting up an example directory from there, namely [aws-cs-webserver](https://github.com/pulumi/examples/tree/master/aws-cs-webserver).
+Start with forking the [Pulumi examples repo](https://github.com/pulumi/examples){: rel="nofollow"}, we'll be setting up an example directory from there, namely [aws-cs-webserver](https://github.com/pulumi/examples/tree/master/aws-cs-webserver){: rel="nofollow"}.

 In the root of the repository (not the aws-cs-webserver directory), add a new file: